satra/NiPyPe-Paper/nipype_paper.rst

 analyzed using the same methods.

 A similar scheme also helps with sharing Workflows across studies running simultaneously in the lab.
-NiPyPe provides amedium for exchanging knowledge and expertise between researchers focused on methods in neuroimaging and those interested in applications.
+NiPyPe provides a medium for exchanging knowledge and expertise between researchers focused on methods in neuroimaging and those interested in applications.
 For example preprocessing Workflows used for all the studies in a given lab